-Good News for India trains, sends out, and supports nationals who preach the Gospel and plant churches among the unreached people groups of the Indian subcontinent.
+Good News for India trains, sends and supports nationals who preach the Gospel and plant churches among the unreached people groups of the Indian subcontinent.

-Its history is a story of God’s faithfulness and His work to connect many individuals who shared a vision for spreading the Gospel in north India.
+Its history is a story of God’s faithfulness and His work to connect many individuals who shared a vision for spreading the Gospel in North India.
 Following are some of the highlights of the ministry’s history.
-Click the “Read More” link below for a complete and compelling review of God’s work in providing this ministry to reach the unreached.
+Click the “Read More” link below for a complete and compelling review of God’s work in providing for this ministry to reach the unreached.

 • 1967: George Chavanikamannil, born and raised in southern India, accepts Jesus Christ as his personal Lord and Savior

 • 1973: George and Leela wed.
 Both feel called by God to share the Gospel in North India.

 • George receives training and preparation for ministry at North Central Bible College (Minneapolis, MN), Fuller Theological Seminary (Pasadena, CA), and Gordon-Conwell Theological Seminary, S. Hamilton, MA.

 • George serves with World Vision for nearly ten years.

 • In a late 1984/early 1985 trip to India, George and Leela are called to seek ministry opportunities in North India.

 • January 1986, George resigns from World Vision and leaves to visit India.

 • Dehra Dun in North India is selected as the location for beginning a Bible College.